• ECTS

 Description

-Learn about the difficulties and constraints of certain taxonomic groups and identification methods & develop a personal approach to identification.
+Understand the difficulties and constraints of certain taxonomic groups and identification methods, and develop a personal approach to identification.

-The teaching is presented in the form of 3 sequences.
-Each sequence is open to continuing education.
-The order of the sequences can be modified according to the availability of competent external speakers on the taxonomic groups.
+The course is divided into three sections.
+Each section is open to continuing education.
+The order of the sections may be changed depending on the availability of external speakers with expertise in taxonomic groups.

-For each of the taxonomic groups, the following will be discussed: the phylogeny of the group; generalities on the morphology and ecology of the group; classical methods of monitoring and inventory applied to the group; a focus on the species at stake in conservation; and finally, the notion of identification and focus on some difficult pairs or complexes of species.
+For each taxonomic group, the following topics will be covered: the phylogeny of the group; general information on the morphology and ecology of the group; traditional monitoring and inventory methods applied to the group; a focus on species with conservation issues; and finally, identification concepts and a focus on a few difficult species pairs or complexes.

 use of determination software and automatic recorders